stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 predictive_algorithm(applicants)
 ```

-I'm going to call a data set where direct information has been removed **scrubbed**.
+I'm going to call a data set without direct information on protected classes **scrubbed**.

 **Disparate Impact:** This is when you have an unbiased algorithm, but the outcome of that algorithm is affects different protected classes differently.
 Direct discrimination can certainly cause a disparate impact, but there are lots of other possible causes.
 For example, if black people are taller than white people, a basketball competition will have a disparate inpact in their favor.

 **Redundant encoding:** This is what happens when you give an algorithm lots of data, and ask it to learn hidden features of the underlying probability distribution.
 The redundant encoding may then rediscover (at least probabilistically) some data which has been scrubbed.

 An example of this, consider the following example [from Delip Rao](http://deliprao.com/archives/129).
 A data set has race scrubbed from it.
 However, it includes location and income.
 A second order kernel might then discover `Feature6578 = Loc=EastOakland && Income<10k`.
 This feature is strongly correlated with race.
 So although race was scrubbed from the algorithm, this data was redundantly encoded in the data.

+One really important thing to recognize is that none of these forms of discrimination necessarily yield *incorrect* results.
+This means that if gambler A has a gambling strategy based on some sort of discriminatory algorithm, and gambler B has a non-discriminatory one, gambler A might be systematically taking money from gambler B.

 ## Linear regression